Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 ### Properties:
 - #### name
   >Type: `string`.
-The name of the function
+The name of the function.
 - #### params
   >Type: `Array<string>`, optional.
-The function parameters
+The function parameters.
 - #### result
   >Type: `any`, optional.
-The return type of the function result
+The return type of the function result.
 - #### rest
   >Type: `string`, optional.
-The implied REST method for the function call
+The implied REST method for the function call.
 - #### httpEnvironment
   >Type: `boolean`, optional.
 If set to true, the [`infinity.http.request`](#infinity.http.request_namespace) values will be provided.

 ---